deflex-fi/deflex-referrer-treasury/README.md

   issue the necessary transactions.

-### Claiming commissions as referrer: `referrer_claim`
+### Claiming commissions as referrer: `claim_single`

 This claims a referrer's commissions from her escrow account and transfers them to the referrer account.
-The difference with respect to the previous function is that this function can only be called by the referrer account itself and that it allows closing out an asset (ALGO cannot be closed out).
+There are two important differences with respect to the previous function:

+1. This function can only be called by the referrer account, or if the referrer allowed it, by the privileged swapper account.
+2. This function allows closing out an asset (ALGO cannot be closed out).

 Parameters:
 1. `escrow`: the referrer's escrow account that holds the commissions